lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 .. note::

-    If you don't have any predictions available, you can use the Lightly pretagging model.
+    If you don't have any predictions available, you can use the Lightly Worker pretagging model.
 See :ref:`Pretagging <object-level-pretagging>` for more information.

 Predictions
 -----------
-Lightly needs to know which objects to process.
+The Lightly Worker needs to know which objects to process.
 This information is provided by uploading a set of object predictions to the datasource (see :ref:`docker-datasource-predictions`).
 Let's say we are working with a dataset containing different types of vehicles and used an object detection model to find possible vehicle objects in the